Reizeron/High-Rock-Zero/content/Books/Mystery of Talara.md

 "I understand," smiled Gyna, thanking her tutor for the two spells of illusion he had taught her.
 The time had come to use her new-found skill.

-==The Prostitutes Guildhouse of Camlorn== was a great palace in an ==affluent northern quarter of the city==. ==Prince Sylon== could have found his way there blindfolded, or blind drunk as he often was.
+The Prostitutes Guildhouse of Camlorn was a great palace in an affluent northern quarter of the city.
+Prince Sylon could have found his way there blindfolded, or blind drunk as he often was.
 Tonight, however, he was only lightly inebriated and he resolved to drink no more.
 Tonight he was in the mood for pleasure.
 His kind of pleasure.

 "Where is my favorite, Grigia?" he demanded of the Guildmistress upon entering.